This section deals with functions found in the Control Panel area labeled Grade Center

 Question-by-question Grading: This option accommodates Instructors whose preferred workflow for assessments is to enter grades by question for all Students as opposed to by all questions by Student.
 For example, an Instructor may want to gain an overall feel for how the class has answered an essay question by moving through all of the Students' attempts at that question before moving to the next question.
 Question attempt grading also provides great efficiency for the grading process by enabling Instructors to immediately start grading without having to open each assessment or assignment.

-Selecting Hide Column from the contextual menu only makes the grade column invisible to those who can edit the Grade Center, not to the students.
-If you wish to make a grade column unavailable to students in the My Grades tool, you must select Edit Column Information from the column heading's contextual menu, then in the Options area Edit Column page, select No for Show the Column to Students, then Submit.
+Selecting Hide from Grade Center from the contextual menu only makes the grade column invisible to those who can edit the Grade Center, not to the students.
+If you wish to make a grade column unavailable to students in the My Grades tool, you must select Hide from Students.

 Making an Assignment Grade Column Unavailable to Students Does Not Make Their Scores Unavailable